By far, the best way to know your photographer before your wedding!

 Sometimes too much color (and especially flashy and fluorescent color) can dramatically attract the attention.

-Indeed, the goal of the color is to bring a warm atmosphere, but it should not turn the attention of you.
+The goal of the color is to bring a warm atmosphere, but it should not turn the attention of you.
 It does not mean that you should absolutely avoid colors or flashy colors!
 For example, a nice red open night dress would work great.

-Avoid Dark Tones for Bad Weather
+Avoid Dark Tones for Poor Weather

 A cloudy day will make the thing look like dull.
-So, I strongly suggest that you avoid all dark tones during bad weather, and that you prefer bright colors (like white, or pastel color).
+So, I strongly suggest that you avoid all dark tones during poor weather, and that you prefer bright colors (like white, or pastel color).

 Avoid Clothes With Patterns

-Pattern can very quickly catch all the attention (like flashy colors).
+Pattern can quickly catch all the attention (like flashy colors).
 So you may love this beautiful dress with colored birds, but avoid patterns for your photo session!

 Clothes and Wind